machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

     sudo dd bs=4096 if=<name of image>.img of=/dev/<device> oflag=direct

-**Note:** If the image is not booting you may need to flash a new bootloader using the console eMMC-flasher images. (usually happens with older RevB boards)

 **Note:** if you use the SD card image you may want to **resize** it to use the whole SD card.
 You can use [GParted](http://gparted.org/) for this purpose.

 #### Alternative with progress bar